swisscatplus/lab_doc.github.io/docs/Synthesis/Information For Chemists/index.md

 - **FID (GC):** Generally very flexible but limited by **volatility** of compound for GC elution.
 Analogous compounds with the same MW give approximately the same signal intensity.

 ### Internal Standards
-- Use of internal standard improves accuracy in quantification.
+- Improves accuracy in quantification.
 - Calibration with internal standard must be done at least once prior to reaction screening.
 - The automation workflow would be modified by adding internal standard immediately after the reaction and before filtration.
 - Preferred over external standards (avoids evaporation-related errors).